MattMencel/vault-example/vault-deployment/README.md

 Occasionally, the Vault Helm release doesn't wait long enough for tiller to deploy successfully and Terraform will throw an error.
 If this happens run `terraform apply` again to complete the install of the Vault Helm resource.

-Once Terraform completes, the Vault pods should be in a Running state within a few minutes at most.
+Once Terraform completes, the Vault pods should be in a Running state within a few minutes.

 The Public IP and DNS name can take upwards of 15 minutes to become active.
 Once the nginx-ingress-controller has an EXTERNAL-IP that is no longer pending, the UI should be ready if Vault is unsealed.